 How To Differentiate A Real Cough From A Fake Cough In Babies?

 Babies usually stop faking coughs when they get attention, and they typically smile or giggle when you pay attention to their fake cough, which sounds more like a dry cough than a wet cough.
+A real cough has episodes of coughing.
+The coughing is continuous, generally loud and hacking.

 - Runny or stuffy nose